 Some mycotoxins have beneficial properties: for example, the antibiotic Penicillin is a byproduct of the Penicillium fungus and citrinin is a mycotoxin used to produce fermented foods.

 However, the mycotoxins in water-damaged buildings and food tend to be harmful to our health.
 They promote respiratory and neurological damage, DNA mutations and carcinogenesis, hormonal imbalances, and impair immune system, liver, and kidney function.

 However, not all people become sick upon exposure to toxic mold and mycotoxins.
 An individual’s risk of developing toxic mold illness is influenced by several important factors, including their genetics and their gut health.

-Who Is Affected by Toxic Mold?
+Who Is Affected by Mold Exposure Symptoms?

 Given the prevalence of mold in our buildings and food supply, it is highly likely that you have been exposed to harmful molds and mycotoxins at some point in your life.
-Toxic mold symptoms include the following:
+Toxic mold exposure symptoms include the following:

 Fatigue and weakness